-Our law firm often receives questions from clients who are receiving long-term disability benefits under a policy obtained from a private insurance carrier.
+Our law firm often receives questions from clients who are receiving long-term disability insurance benefits.
 If you have invested the time and effort to obtain the status of a licensed professional, such as physician or attorney, the desire to take advantage of your training and education is understandable.
-Professionals with long-term disability claims will forfeit their right to ongoing payments if they resume working in the same professional capacity and position as they performed prior to their disabling injury or illness because the need for disability benefits has been abated.
-Whether you are a doctor, accountant, lawyer, or other professional, you might well wish to engage in productive endeavors though you are unable to maintain the long hours and high stress of your prior occupation.
+Professionals with long-term disability insurance claims may forfeit their right to ongoing payments if they resume working in the same professional capacity and position as they performed prior to their disabling injury or illness.

-Many physicians actually recommend that patients remain as active as possible while recovering from an injury because of the physical rehabilitative and emotional benefits.
-Despite the therapeutic advantages of remaining active, policyholders must understand the specific terms of their coverage to prevent inadvertently impacting their benefits under a long-term disability (LTDI) policy.
-While the best approach is to seek legal advice from an experienced disability insurance attorney, the right of an insured to continue working in a limited capacity often depends on the specific terms of the policy.
+Many physicians recommend that patients remain as active as possible while recovering from an injury because of the physical rehabilitative and emotional benefits.
+Despite the therapeutic advantages of remaining active, policyholders must understand the specific terms of their insurance policy to prevent inadvertently impacting their benefits under a long-term disability (LTDI) insurance policy.
+While the best approach is to seek legal advice from an experienced disability insurance claims attorney, the right of an insured to continue working in a limited capacity often depends on the specific terms of the policy.

 Importance of Definition of Occupation under the LTDI Policy

 Although the precise definition of occupation will vary based on the individual policy, the most important distinction will be rooted in whether the focus is “any occupation” or the insured’s “own occupation.”
 An example illustrates the vital importance of this distinction.
-If you have previously worked as a physician, your ability to work part-time at a bookstore will depend on which of these definitions of occupation are indicated in the policy.
-While the difference in the nature of the work will be important, the disparity in income for your pre-disability and post-disability jobs will also be a factor in determining whether the new job disqualifies you from receiving long-term disability benefits.
+If you have previously worked as a physician, your ability to continue working in some capacity will depend on which of these definitions of occupation are indicated in the policy.
+While the difference in the nature of the work will be important, the disparity in income for your pre-disability and post-disability jobs will also be a factor in determining whether the new job disqualifies you from receiving long-term disability insurance benefits.

 Impact of Return to Work Incentives